Haharper/portfolio/README.md

 # What I hope to learn
-- UUse data to tell an inspiring story.
+- Use data to tell an inspiring story.
 - Make sensible and human-centered data visualization.

 # Portfolio